brakmic/BackbonePlayground/README.md

 # Backbone Playground

-This is a testing environment for Backbone-based WebApps.
-It is based on MarionetteJS.
+This is a testing environment for WebApps based on MarionetteJS.
 It also reuses some modules from the AmpersandJS framework (getconfig, moonboots, templatizer etc.)

 To run the Playground use the appropriate run-scripts.